LittleGreyCells/escheme/README.md

 escheme
 =======

-R3RS scheme interpreter utilizing an explicit control evaluator
+A scheme interpreter utilizing an explicit control evaluator

 ## Introduction

 escheme is an aspiring R3RS implementation of the algorithmic language scheme, supporting approximately 90% of the standard.
+It has been principally an experimental testbed for exploring models of evalation, interpreter design and construction.
+Along the way escheme has become a respectible programming language, not a toy.
 Many additional functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.
 Bignums are not supported.

 Abelson and Sussman's SICP* in Ch5 describes an explicit control evalutor for